Seminole Inn

 The Seminole Inn, also known as the Seminole Country Inn, is a Mission Revival style historic hotel located at 15885 Southeast Warfield Boulevard in Indiantown, Florida.
-It was built by S. Davies Warfield, who was president of the Seaboard Air Line Railroad, which developed Indiantown.
-His niece Wallis Warfield Simpson, later the Duchess of Windsor, was its most famous guest.
-On May 31, 2006, it was added to the National Register of Historic Places.
+It was built in 1926 by S. Davies Warfield, who was president of the Seaboard Air Line Railroad, which developed Indiantown, while Henry Stephen Harvey of the West Palm Beach architectural firm Harvey and Clarke designed the building.

+Burt Reynolds, Warfield's niece Wallis Warfield Simpson, later the Duchess of Windsor, and Ted Williams remain the hotel's famous guests.
+Reynolds filmed parts of two movies, Smokey and the Bandit and The Man from Left Field at the inn.
+On May 31, 2006, the Seminole Inn was added to the National Register of Historic Places.